Belanglo State Forest: Other murders

 On 22 November 2010, three teenagers (including one related to Milat) were arrested on suspicion of connection with the discovery of a murdered male in the forest, following a tip-off.
 David Auchterlonie was celebrating his 17th birthday on 20 November; Mathew Milat, 17, and Cohen Klein, 18 had planned for over a week to lure Auchterlonie to his death.
 A third person, Chase Day, 18, whose charges were later withdrawn by the DPP, went to police on 21 November to report the murder.

 Deaths

 On 29 August 2010, trail bike riders discovered a human skeleton in the forest.
 Media reports at first linked the killing to Milat, but later forensic work disproved this theory as the remains were left there after he was sent to prison.
 On 21 October 2015, the bones were identified as the body of Karlie Pearce-Stevenson, aged 22, from Alice Springs, Northern Territory.
 The body of Pearce-Stevenson's daughter, Khandalyce Pearce, aged 2, was found in a suitcase near Wynarka, South Australia, on 14 July 2015.

 Visitors to the park are warned by a sign to 'please be careful', as they enter the territory.
+This sign was notorious for being stolen, eventually being replaced with a standard Forestry Corporation sign.
 Detectives who worked on the Milat murders have said there is 'pure evil' in Belanglo State Forest.

 Park usage

-Despite its sinister reputation, Belanglo State Forest is a popular tourist recreation destination.
+According to the Forestry Corporation of NSW, the state-owned enterprise which manages the forest, Belanglo State Forest is a popular tourist recreation destination despite its sinister reputation.